How Do College Net Price Calculators Work?

 A big part of the college admission process is determining how much each of your colleges of interest would cost if you chose to attend.
 And these days, there are tools to make that easy.
 As part of the Higher Education Opportunity Act of 2008, all colleges are required to have a Net Price Calculator (NPC) on their websites.
 A Net Price Calculator is exactly what it sounds like: a way to calculate your school-specific college costs.
 But what costs does it account for and how does it work?
 Here’s what you need to know about NPCs.

-What should a Net Price Calculator do?
+What does a Net Price Calculator do?

 At a minimum, each college’s NPC should output the following information: